Tara is an independent publishing collective set up as a result of the e-publishing revolution.

-This year brings two new titles: Crossing Borders – Living and Learning together in a colourful world by Jenny Wickford and Fatumo Osman and When History Was Made: The Women of 1916 by Ruth Taillon.
+This follows on last year’s Crossing Borders – Living and Learning together in a colourful world by Jenny Wickford and Fatumo Osman and When History Was Made: The Women of 1916 by Ruth Taillon.

 We published our first title in 2013 – Red Lamp Black Piano: the Cáca Milis Cabaret Anthology a broad-ranging anthology of new work by writers and poets who have read at the arts event, The Cáca Milis Cabaret.
 With its irreverent introduction by Patrick McCabe and eclectic range of contributors, from Dermot Bolger to Erin Fornoff with Eoin Colfer and Kate Dempsey in between, it packs a killer anthological punch.

 Our second was the beautifully crafted 1984 novel, The Summerhouse by Val Mulkerns.
 Initially published by the London publishing house John Murray (Byron’s publisher), it is a delicate pentagon of narratives that explore the world of several generations of an Irish family.
 Of this work, author Colm Tóibín noted: “Val Mulkerns’s style, her milieu, her sense of calm, almost comfortable despair are highly individual”.
 Our version is the book’s 3rd Edition and is available in paperback and e-Book formats.

 In 2017 we published a new edition of Turbulence – Corrib Voices, an anthology featuring writers from the MA in Writing at the National University of Ireland, Galway, with an introduction by Irish author Mike McCormack (Solar Bones).